jtc27/CV/README.md

 #### Independent Learning

 - In my work with churches I did not have many mentors or resources.
-This led me to search out mentors, books, online resources and the like in order to maximise my abilities.
+This led me to seek out mentors, books, online resources and the like in order to maximise my abilities.
-- I am a hard worker and driven to solve and figure out the challenges that are presented.
+- I am a hard worker and driven.
+For example, I created websites that churches could look at for upcoming events such as conferences and summer camps.
+This was to build anticipation as well as provide information.

 ## Education